 Words and Photography: Alexander Boucke

-Whilst Maastricht is not the right place to find restoration projects for small sums, a very good choice of interesting cars were available in the €10,000 – 25,000 range, with most 60s and 70s family cars or MG and Triumph sports cars falling into that category.
-Asking prices for these were stable, but many offerings on the higher ranges of the price scale were notably cheaper than in previous years – in particular the ‘normal’ Porsche 911 seems to have left the peak prices by some margin.
+Whilst Maastricht is not the right place to find restoration projects for small sums, a very good choice of interesting cars were available in the €10,000 – 25,000 range, with most 1960s and ’70s family cars or MG and Triumph sports cars falling into that category.
+Asking prices for these were stable, but many offerings on the higher ranges of the price scale were notably cheaper than in previous years – in particular, the ‘normal’ Porsche 911 seems to have left the peak prices by some margin.

-Additional highlights of the show include a separate hall with the displays of local car clubs and a large auction from Coys held on two days.
-A novel feature were a pair of fully animated driving simulators where visitors could compete against each other on the historic Monte Carlo circuit.
+Additional highlights of the show included a separate hall with the displays of local car clubs and a large auction from Coys held on two days.
+A novel feature were a pair of fully-animated driving simulators where visitors could compete against each other on the historic Monte Carlo circuit.

 - Concepts and prototypes : The Wolseley 3 Litre prototype (1969-1970) - 5 July 2020